metricly/metricly-docs/content/getting-started/_index.md

 There’s no faster way to get acquainted with the UI than by watching the [demo video][1].
 This tour covers both the Cost and Monitoring products, including topics like: the EC2 recommendation report, the Utilization Boxplot report, and the Cost report.

 ## 2. Register an Account
 You’re excited to right-size your environments and lower their costs.
-You’ve done all your research, and you’re ready to try Metricly’s **21-day free trial**.
-Select Sign Up at the top-right of the page and, after filling out a quick form, you’ll begin to set up Metricly.
+You’ve done all your research, and you’re ready to try CloudWisdom’s **21-day free trial**.
+Select Sign Up at the top-right of the page and, after filling out a quick form, you’ll begin to set up CloudWisdom.

-### Whitelist Metricly Emails
+### Whitelist CloudWisdom Emails
 Make sure you’re able to receive all of your emailed reports and notifications by whitelisting ``@metricly.com`` and ``@metriclyinc.com``  This prevents your reports from getting caught in spam filters.

 ## 3. Set Up The AWS Integration